komikku-app/komikku/README.md

 Features of Komikku include:
 * Built-in & official extensions repository
+* Search for sources when too many sources installed
+* Show which source is NSFW
+* Button to jump to source's package settings page (to uninstall unwanted sources)

 Features of Tachiyomi(original) include:
 * Online reading from a variety of sources